Tropical Storm Khanun (2012): Meteorological history

 On July 14 at 02:30 UTC, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection that had originated from a non-tropical low as it was located approximately 420 nmi north-northeast of Guam.
 The low-level circulation was ill-defined, with the JTWC assessing its development potential within the next 24 hours as low.
 At 06:00 UTC, the JTWC further upgraded its development potential within the next 24 hours to medium, with sea surface temperatures in the area around 30-32 C. At 18:00 UTC, the Japan Meteorological Agency (JMA) upgraded the system to a tropical depression as it was moving west-northwest.

 The depression was located in favorable conditions as convection flared to the east of an elongated low-level circulation, and on July 15 at 04:30 UTC, the JTWC issued a Tropical Cyclone Formation Alert on the system as it was located approximately 235 nmi south-southeast of Iwo Jima.
 Convection continued to organize, and at 15:00 UTC, the JTWC upgraded the system to a tropical depression, giving it the unofficial designation of 08W.
 On July 16 at 06:00 UTC, the JMA upgraded the depression to a tropical storm, assigning it the name Khanun.
 The low-level circulation continued to consolidate, and at 12:00 UTC, Khanun entered the Philippine Area of Responsibility (PAR), with the PAGASA giving it the local name Enteng.
 It later exited the PAR at 18:00 UTC.
 Khanun continued to organize, and at 15:00 UTC, the JTWC upgraded it to a tropical storm as it was located approximately 370 nmi east-northeast of Kadena Air Base.
 A weak eye feature appeared on microwave imagery, and on July 17 at 11:00 UTC, Khanun made its closest approach to Okinawa, passing within 85 nmi of the island.
 Khanun peaked in intensity at 18:00 UTC, with maximum sustained winds of 95 kph and a minimum central pressure of 985 hPa (mbar; 29.09 inHg).
+On July 18, the JMA downgraded Khanun to a tropical storm south-southwest of Jeju Province.
+Around 21:00 (UTC) that same day, Khanun made landfall over Taean County, South Chungcheong Province, South Korea as a tropical storm, and soon made its extratropical transition over Korea, as it weakened into a tropical depression.
+On July 20, the remnant low dissipated completely.

 Preparations and impact

 South Korea

-Losses across the country were at ₩1.5 billion (US$11.4 million).
+As Khanun approached the country, some 90 flights scheduled for Jeju and the southern city of Pohang, as well as 115 ferry trips for the southern islands were canceled.